matheusfrancisco/pycodes/README.md

 # My python (stuffs) codes.

-This is my repository with all my code to testing some point, logic or discouver how some built-in function works in python;
+This is my repository with re implement some codes learning in courses youtube videos to understande more about python.

+Foucus on testing and understand more about builtin functions

-I will try to re organizing this repository.
+I will try to re organizing this repository. (one day)

 ### Codes